BUG-Rating

 • Backlight (B): This rating is related to the amount of light escaping from the luminaire in the rearward direction.

 • Glare (G): This rating considers the amount of visual discomfort caused by glare from the luminaire to an observer in different positions.
+Glare is the light that shines directly into people's eyes, making it difficult to see and creating safety risks.

-The purpose of the BUG rating system is to ensure that lighting fixtures meet the necessary requirements for proper illumination and energy efficiency while considering their environmental impact.
+The purpose of the BUG rating system is to ensure that lighting fixtures meet the requirements for proper illumination and energy efficiency while considering their environmental impact.

 The BUG rating system is used to achieve the following objectives: